101 Cooking For Two

 This rub recipe makes enough for two slabs.
 Cut it in half to have less leftover if you want, but I save it for next time.
 You can add a pinch of cayenne pepper for some heat.

-Other common side dishes are baked beans, Macaroni Salad, Caprese Pasta Salad, Microwave Corn on the Cob, and Baked French fries.
-Serve with Old Fashioned Cornbread or Cornmeal Biscuits.
+Other typical side dishes are baked beans, Macaroni Salad, Caprese Pasta Salad, Microwave Corn on the Cob, and Baked French Fries.
+Serve with Old Fashioned Cornbread or Cornbread Biscuits.

 Store leftovers sealed airtight and refrigerated for 4 days or frozen for 4 months.